sir-lab/data-release/README.md

 The datasets used in our papers can be downloaded here:

+In some cases, you may not need all directories or files contained in a zip folder.
+In this case, you should use <a href='https://www.7-zip.org/download.html'> 7zip</a> to open the zipped file and drag out the files or directories you want without extracting the entire zip file.

 ### Huawei Public cold starts (2025)

 These files contain every cold start analyzed in our 2025 paper.